 While an intensely focused study of mathematics is at the heart of this venture, the program also includes a number of excursions within and in the vicinity of Paris.

-The following courses will be taught in the Spring 2024 program:
+The following courses were taught in the Spring 2024 program:

 This class presents applications of mathematics to biology, chemistry, economics, engineering, and physics.
 The course consists of a sequence of modules, one for each key concept.